 "Some efforts are already underway, most notably the ‘Beyond GDP’ initiative by the European Commission, but much remains to be done.
 Philipsen’s book is a clarion call."--Seeking Alpha

-"[Philipsen’s] call for a dialogue about setting new goals--sustainability, democratic accountability, and economic viability - should command our attention.
-So should his suggestion that we ‘break the GDP spell’ and establish measures, structures, and regulations that support these goals."--Glenn C. Altschuler, Huffington Post
+"[Philipsen's] call for a dialogue about setting new goals--sustainability, equity, democratic accountability, and economic viability--should command our attention. . . .
+It won't be easy.
+But Philipsen is surely right that no task is more important."--Glenn C. Altschuler, Huffington Post

 "Dirk Philipsen’s The Little Big Number, couldn’t have come at a better time."--Douglas Beal, Huffington Post